xtremexp/UT4XKickIdlers/README.md

 | KickIdlersInPrivateGamesEnabled | False         | Activate kick idlers if it's a private game (passworded or lan game) |

 These values can modified modifying Mod.ini file as seen before.

+## Commands

+As a logged admin (command: "rconauth mypassword"), you can enable or disabled mutator:

+Enable KickIdlers:

+`mutate enablekickidlers`

+Disable KickIdlers:

+`mutate disablekickidlers`